TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 25/1 Samuel 25.9.md

 ---

-And when David's young men came, they spake to Nabal according to all those words in the name of David, and ceased.
+When David's young men came, they spoke to Nabal according to all those words in the name of David, and ceased.